zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 address the issue of user migration more fully.

 Installing on systems with Firebird 2.0
 ---------------------------------------

-The installer cannot automatically detect if a Firebird 2.0 Alpha 1 or Alpha 2 server is running.
+In addition to the ODS change please note that the installer cannot automatically detect if a
+Firebird 2.0 Alpha 1,2 or 3 server is running
+as a service.
 Therefore you will receive no warning until the installer attempts to overwrite an active file.

 New features of the installer